LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 the results.
 This may be accomplished by using the built-in predicate :ref:`predicates_threaded_ignore_1`.
-For example, assume that we are developing a multi-agent application where an agent may send an "happy birthday" message to another agent.
+For example, assume that we are developing a multi-agent application where an agent may send a "happy birthday" message to another agent.
 We could write:

 ::